Shopify/kubeaudit/README.md

     SYS_CHROOT: drop        # Set to `keep` to keep capability
     SETFCAP: drop           # Set to `keep` to keep capability
   overrides: # List of all supported overrides
     privilege-escalation: deny                      # Set to `allow` to skip auditing potential vulnerability
     privileged: deny                                # Set to `allow` to skip auditing potential vulnerability
     run-as-root: deny                               # Set to `allow` to skip auditing potential vulnerability
     automount-service-account-token: deny           # Set to `allow` to skip auditing potential vulnerability
     read-only-root-filesystem-false: deny           # Set to `allow` to skip auditing potential vulnerability
+    non-default-deny-ingress-network-policy: deny   # Set to `allow` to skip auditing potential vulnerability
+    non-default-deny-egress-network-policy: deny   # Set to `allow` to skip auditing potential vulnerability
 ```

 <a name="contribute" />